Fauci open to a 14-day ‘national shutdown’ to stem virus

 “Everything is on the table,” he said.
 “Right now, myself personally, I wouldn’t go to a restaurant.
 I just wouldn’t because I don’t want to be in a crowded place. … I don’t want to be in a situation where I’m going to be all of a sudden self-isolating for 14 days.”
 The virus has an incubation period of anywhere from two days to 14 days before symptoms emerge.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The worldwide outbreak has sickened more than 156,000 people and left more than 5,800 dead.
-The death toll in the United States has reached more than 50, while infections neared 3,000 across 49 states.
+The death toll in the United States has reached more than 50, while infections neared 3,000 across 49 states and the District of Columbia.

 The vast majority of people recover.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three weeks to six weeks to recover.

 President Donald Trump last week announced a sweeping travel ban for much of Europe.
 On Saturday, he added the United Kingdom and Ireland to a list of countries that would face travel restrictions over the next 30 days.
+The State Department on Sunday said it would allow U.S. personnel to leave their diplomatic or consular posts worldwide if they or family members were medically determined to be at a higher risk of falling very ill if exposed to the virus.

-He has pledged broadened U.S. testing for the virus as major employers such as Apple Inc. have sent workers home to telework and several states and big cities, including Los Angeles and Boston, shuttered down schools for a week or more.
+Trump also has pledged broadened U.S. testing for the virus as major employers such as Apple Inc. have sent workers home to telework and several states and big cities, including Los Angeles and Boston, shuttered down schools for a week or more.

-In the nation’s capital, White House officials over the weekend said Trump tested negative for the virus after he was recently in contact with three people at his Florida resort who tested positive, and several lawmakers in recent days have said they were self-quarantining out of an abundance of caution.
+In the nation’s capital, White House officials said Trump tested negative for the virus over the weekend after he was recently in contact with three people at his Florida resort who tested positive, and several lawmakers in recent days have said they were self-quarantining out of an abundance of caution.

 On Sunday, Democratic Rep. Adam Schiff, chairman of the House Intelligence Committee, said a former staff member tested positive for COVID-19.
 That staffer, Daniel Goldman, the attorney who led Democratic questioning during the House impeachment hearings, had left the office 10 days ago and he’s believed to have contracted the virus after his departure.